annghdev/EShop_ModularMonolith_NET10/README.md

 ### 4. Run Application

+- Ensure Docker Desktop is running
-Select Aspire.AppHost as the startup project and Run
+- Select Aspire.AppHost as the startup project and Run

 ### 5. Access Aspire Dashboard